-Norway: Court of Appeal questions deductions for intra-group services in DHL case
+Norway: Court of Appeal Challenges Deductions for Intra-Group Services in DHL Case

 June 13, 2025

-In April 2025, the Norwegian Court of Appeal issued a significant ruling in the case Norway v.
-DHL Global Forwarding (Norway) AS (Case No. LB-2024-100530), focusing on the tax deductibility of payments for intra-group services.
+In April 2025, the Norwegian Court of Appeals issued a significant ruling in the case Norway vs. DHL Global Forwarding (Norway) AS (Case No. LB-2024-100530), focusing on the tax deductibility of payments for intra-group services.

-DHL Global Forwarding (Norway) AS, a Norwegian subsidiary of the multinational logistics company DHL, made payments to other entities within the group for administrative and management services.
-The Norwegian Tax Authority questioned the deductibility of these payments, arguing that it had not been adequately demonstrated that the services had been provided and that the costs corresponded to market prices.
+DHL Global Forwarding (Norway) AS, a Norwegian subsidiary of the multinational logistics company DHL, paid other entities in the group for administrative and management services.
+The Norwegian Tax Authority questioned the deductibility of these payments, arguing that there was insufficient demonstration of the services rendered and that the costs corresponded to market prices.

-In this case, the court found that DHL had not met these requirements, and therefore the payments were not tax deductible.
+In this case, the court ruled that DHL had not met these requirements, and therefore, the payments were not tax-deductible.

 This ruling highlights the importance of: